h0pes/screw.nvim/README.md

 " Delete all notes in the current file (with confirmation) :Screw note delete file

+" Delete all notes in the project (with confirmation) :Screw note delete project

 " Add a reply to an existing note (threaded discussion) :Screw note reply